-- Leafy suburb with several large green areas for jogging in the morning, walking a dog or just to chill on a bench any time of the day.
+- Leafy suburb with several large green areas for jogging in the morning, walking a dog, or just chilling on a bench any time of the day.

 - Apart from main avenues, Vake is a pretty quiet area with a western European vibe.

-- Higher price of renting and overall prices in restaurants/hair salons/clinics (the difference between Vake and other areas is significant).
+- Higher price of renting and and purchasing property, overall prices in restaurants/hair salons/clinics (the difference between Vake and other areas is significant).